csdev/conch/README.md

 Use a filter option to control the output.

-Note: Filters do not affect commit validation.
+* Filters do not affect commit validation.
 All commits in the range are validated against the Conventional Commits specification, regardless of filter options.
+* In accordance with the specification, all filters perform case-insensitive matching, except for `-B`, `--breaking`.

 #### Types (`-T`, `--types`)